-- The neck line is poorly defined
+- The neck line is not defined

-Chin augmentation is OFTEN done with rhinoplasty.
+- Chin augmentation (genioplasty) is OFTEN done at the same time as rhinoplasty.

 The operation involves a general anaesthetic and a one night hospital stay.
 Discomfort from the procedure is usually surprisingly little.
 Return to work can usually be is two weeks or so.